microsoft/hlsl-specs/proposals/infra/INF-0002-binding-resource-binding-diagnostics.md

 prefix, however these prefixes are no longer in support.
 Additionally, it is possible the user is unaware that this resource won't actually be used, but the compiler doesn't communicate that to the user.
+It would be great for any HLSL developer to immedaitely have access to the following questions:
+For any valid resource type that needs to be bound, what are the set of valid binding prefixes for that resource, and what are all the possible diagnostics that can be emitted if the resource is given a binding prefix that isn't in the set of valid binding prefixes?
+The design below aims to specify the answer to these questions.

 ## Proposed solution